RobinMeow/ribyns-kitchen/client/README.md

 ## Deployment

 run `ng build --configuration=production`, then `firebase deploy`.
 Make sure you are logged in, in the correct firebase account `firebase login`, and have the correct firebase project selected. `ng deploy` will not work, because it is not set up (I need to delete all firebase stuff in the ui folder and rerun `firebase init` or so idk, tbh, last time ng deploy was automatically set up).

+## Generating a new domain library

+example uses "auth" as domain

+1. run `ng g lib auth --prefix auth --project-root domains/auth`.
+    - library name and folder name should be the same. prefix, preferable short but regonizable.
+  `ng g lib library-name --prefix short --project-root domains/folder-name`.
+2. go to the read me and remove karma related texts.
+3. replace `jasmine` types in the `tsconfig.spec.ts` with `jest` types
+4. go to angular json and change the test builder from `karma` to `jest`
+5. remove the empty component and service in the lib folder
+    - remove the exports in the index file of the just deleted component and service.

+> The order of these steps dont matter.